 Skin Effect in Power Systems

-Moreover, it reduces the current-carrying capacity of bus bars.
-Specifically, solid bus bars used in indoor systems experience this problem.
+Skin effect also influences all electrical connections.
+It increases the effective resistance of the armature alternators.
+This increases the effective resistance of transformer windings also.
+Moreover, solid bus bars in indoor systems also experience this problem.
+By using multiple thin insulated busbars connected in parallel instead of a single thick busbar, we can reduce the skin effect.
 However, for outdoor systems, we use different solutions.
 We use either stranded power conductors or hollow aluminum pipes.
-Importantly, both of these designs reduce skin effect.
-Hence, they improve system performance.
+Both of these designs reduce skin effect.

 Disadvantages of Skin Effect